aarongaines/ucla_eda_final/README.md

     - *joined.csv* -- The cleaned data file including missing values and outliers.
     - *schools.csv* -- Raw data file.

-- `notebooks/` -- Jupyter notebooks used for data cleaning and initial analysis.
+- `notebooks/` -- Jupyter notebook and R file used for data cleaning and analysis.
     - *annot_eda.R* -- R notebook with annotated EDA used in final report.
     - *join_clean.ipynb* -- Jupyter notebook used to join and clean the data.